Default Mode Network Engagement Beyond Self-Referential Internal Mentation.

 MetadataShow full item record

 The default mode network (DMN) is typically associated with off-task internal mentation, or with goal-oriented tasks that require self-referential processing such as autobiographical planning.
-However, recent reports suggest a broader involvement of the DMN in higher cognitive processing.
-In line with this view, we report global connectivity changes centred on the main DMN hubs of precuneus and posterior cingulate cortex during an fMRI-based visuospatial version of the Tower of London planning task.
-Importantly, functional connectivity of these regions and the left caudate shows a significant relationship with faster reaction time to correct responses only during the high-demand planning condition, thus offering further evidence for the DMN's engagement during visuospatial planning.
-The results of this study not only provide robust evidence against the widely held notion of DMN disengagement during goal-oriented, attention-demanding, externally-directed tasks, but also support its involvement in a broader cognitive context with a memory-related role that extends beyond self-referential, internally-directed mentation.
+However, recent reports suggest a broader involvement of the DMN in higher cognition.
+In line with this view, we report global connectivity changes that are centered on the main DMN hubs of precuneus and posterior cingulate cortex during a functional magnetic resonance imaging-based visuospatial version of the Tower of London planning task.
+Importantly, functional connectivity of these regions with the left caudate shows a significant relationship with faster reaction time to correct responses only during the high-demand planning condition, thus offering further evidence for the DMN's engagement during visuospatial planning.
+The results of this study not only provide robust evidence against the widely held notion of DMN disengagement during goal-oriented, attention-demanding, externally directed tasks but also support its involvement in a broader cognitive context with a memory-related role that extends beyond self-referential, internally directed mentation.

 Brain, Neural Pathways, Humans, Oxygen, Magnetic Resonance Imaging, Brain Mapping, Mental Processes, Models, Neurological, Image Processing, Computer-Assisted, Adult, Middle Aged, Female, Male